 Focusing on people that are already searching for a solution similar to yours is far more effective than trying to convert people who aren’t even aware of their pain points.
 If your sales strategy is solely focused on the top of the funnel people, you’ll lose out on a lot of conversion opportunities.

 Research shows that 82% of buyers accept meetings when a salesperson proactively reaches out.
-A big reason for this is that people who are looking for a specific product or service will be more willing to jump on a sales call than the ones that are still cold leads – you can use a sales call script for help.
+A big reason for this is that people who are looking for a specific product or service will be more willing to jump on a sales call than the ones that are still cold leads.

 However, if you want to take advantage of these numbers, you need to up the quality of your sales meetings.
 If you waste people’s time by talking about your company, instead of focusing on personalized benefits and features they will love, you won’t increase your conversion rate.